gittmp/analysing-glaciers/README.md

 # Studying Glaciers: Reading and analysing historical datasets

-Your lab members are looking into historical measurements of glacier size.
-They have asked you to write some code to make it easier to load the data and perform some basic analyses.
+This project investigates historical measurements of glacier size, implementing code to make it easier to load glacier data and perform analyses.

 ## Glacier information

 For each glacier, we record some basic pieces of information:
 - its name
 - a unique identifier (ID) for referring to it